How To Have A Difficult Conversation With Your Spouse (When They Don’t Communicate Well)

 What should you really be worried about?

-Sounds like the first thing you need to do is clear the path to have the talk at all by challenging your assumptions and previously drawn conclusions.
+Sounds like the first thing you need to do is clear the path to have the talk by challenging your assumptions and previously drawn conclusions.

-So, what exactly is the topic and why is it going to be difficult to talk about?
+So, what exactly is the topic and why is it going to be a difficult conversation to have?

-Before starting what you have labeled a “difficult” conversation with anyone, you’ve got some prep work to do.
+Before starting what you have labeled as "difficult" conversations with anyone, you’ve got some prep work to do.
 To ensure you understand your own assumption, ask yourself these questions:

 - What is the history of the topic?